MooVC/MooVC/README.md

 ## Enhancements

-- Added a Compression.DeflateCompressor to encapsulate the System.IO.DeflateStream compression implementation.
+- Added a Collections.Generic.EnumerableExtensions.ToIndex extension that simplifies conversion to a dictionary when the subject of the enumerable is the key for the dictionary.
+- Added a Collections.Generic.EnumerableExtensions.ToSpan extension that snapshots an enumerable and returns it as a ReadOnlySpan.
 - Added a Collections.Generic.ObjectExtensions.AsArray extension that will return an array containing the value on which the request was made.
 - Added a Collections.Generic.ObjectExtensions.AsEnumerable extension that will return an enumerable containing the value on which the request was made.
-- Added a Collections.Generic.EnumerableExtensions.ToIndex extension that simplifies conversion to a dictionary when the subject of the enumerable is the key for the dictionary.
+- Added a Compression.DeflateCompressor to encapsulate the System.IO.DeflateStream compression implementation.
-- Added a Collections.Generic.EnumerableExtensions.ToSpan extension that snapshots an enumerable and returns it as a ReadOnlySpan.
 - Added a Ensure.ArgumentIsDefined method to facilitate validation of enumerations.
+- Added a new Linq.Paging.One static property to facilitate situations where a method may support paging but only one entry is desired.
 - Added a series of extensions relating to Diagnostics.IDiagnosticsRelay to simplify consumption by providing methods akin to that offered by most logging frameworks.
 - Added Diagnostics.DiagnosticsMessage to facilitate encapsulation of a parameterized message, to take advantage of custom logging sinks.
 - Added Diagnostics.DiagnosticsProxy to serve as a default implementaiton for Diagnostics.IDiagnosticsProxy.
+- Added Diagnostics.DiagnosticsRelay to serve as a default implementaiton for Diagnostics.IDiagnosticsRelay.
 - Added Diagnostics.IDiagnosticsProxy to simplify contextual configurability and filtering for diagnostics emission.
-- Added Diagnostics.DiagnosticsRelay to serve as a default implementaiton for Diagnostics.IDiagnosticsRelay.
 - Added Diagnostics.IDiagnosticsRelay to simplify diagnostics implementation in class hierarchies (composition over inheritance).
 - Added Diagnostics.Impact to enable diagnostics emitters to communicate the impact on a workflow, thereby enabling the observer to determine the appropriate level.
 - Added Diagnostics.Level.Ignore to facilitate emission filtering via the DiagnosticsProxy (**Breaking Change**).